Paqmind/fab/README.md

 #### 2. AJAXy

-Data is loaded for every render cycle.<br/>
+Data is loaded for every render cycle.
+Backend-only: filtering, pagination, etc.
 Like in old-school backend-driven architecture.
-Backend-only: filtering, pagination, etc.

 Benefits: minimal memory usage (a waste of browser resources actually).